GregTemplates/greg/README.md

 end
 ```

 And under `~/.greg_templates/my_template/templates/` put all the template files.
-This will compy the `templates` subdirectory almost verbatim to the generated application.
+This will copy the `templates` subdirectory almost verbatim to the generated application.

 Notice I said "almost verbatim" and that's because we have an ace under our sleeves.
 Normally, we want to name files with some name different than just 'app.rb' or 'my_app.whatever'.
 In that case, instead of naming the file like that, you can use the `@APP_NAME@` "variable".